schmittrobert/OSC_rotations/README.md

 #### OSC Server

-To receive OSC messages in Reaper, go to Options -> Preferences -> Control/OSC/web and click on Add.
+To receive OSC messages in Reaper, go to *Options->Preferences->Control/OSC/web* and click on Add.
 Select OSC as Control surface mode, enter a device name, select Local port mode and enter the local port and the IP of the OSC client of Unreal that you want to listen to.

 #### Actions

 To be able to play a desired number of tracks exclusively, create new user-defined actions.
-To do this, go to Actions -> Show action list -> New action.
+To do this, go to *Actions->Show action list->New action*.
 Drag and drop from left to right, first the Track: Unmute all tracks and then the action Track: Toggle mute for track X for every track except the ones you want to be played (see image).

 <p float="center">
   <img src="/Doc/Reaper_custom_action.png" width="500" />